RKI reports 546 new infections – incidence at 10.3 | free press - The Courier

 RKI reports 546 new infections – incidence at 10.3 | free press

-According to the RKI, the seven-day incidence continues to rise slightly at the beginning of the week and now stands at 10.3.
+According to the Robert Koch Institute, the seven-day incidence continues to rise slightly at the beginning of the week.

 Berlin (dpa) – The health authorities in Germany have reported 546 new corona infections to the Robert Koch Institute (RKI) within one day.
 For comparison: a week ago the value stood at 324 infections.
 The RKI nationally gave the seven-day incidence at 10.3 (previous day: 10).